testingisdocumenting/znai/td-documentation-cli/documentation/introduction/getting-started.md

 # Command Line Tool

 Mdoc comes with a command line tool that:
-* generates documentation website
+* Generates a documentation website
-* runs auto-preview local server
+* Runs auto-preview on a local server
-* runs documentation server
+* Runs documentation server

 # Markdown

-Fastest way to learn markdown is to go to [CommonMark](http://commonmark.org/help/) website and go through a 60 seconds cheatsheet or 10 minutes tutorial.
+Fastest way to learn Markdown is to go to [CommonMark](http://commonmark.org/help/) website and go through a 60 seconds cheatsheet or 10 minutes tutorial.

 # Installation